umich-its-networking/git-training-pub/ex-git-basics.md

 ## Clone the repo

-Using the SSH connection string from your repository, create
+Using the SSH connection string from your repository, create a clone of your repository on your workstation.

 ```terminal
 $ git clone git@{{ site.gitlabhost }}:[username]/basics.git